 Cross Timbers Royalty Trust was created on February 12, 1991, and it makes money from two sources.
 First, income is derived from a 75% net profits interest from seven oil-producing properties in Texas and Oklahoma, operated by established oil companies.

 In addition, income is generated from a 90% net profits interests from gas-producing properties in Texas, Oklahoma, and New Mexico.
 The primary-gas producing field is the San Juan Basin in northwestern New Mexico.

-For the first three quarters of 2018, Cross Timbers was able to fairly significantly increase its distributable income.
-In the third quarter alone, Cross Timbers was able to boost its net profits income from $1.674 million to $2.257 million.
+For the first quarter of this year, Cross Timbers was able to significantly increase its distributable income.
+Net profits income rose by half year-over-year, increasing from $1.336 million to $2.024 million.

-One of the major catalysts for CRT moving forward would be higher oil and gas prices.
-Falling commodity prices weighed on the income derived by the trust in recent years, which limited distributable income and therefore, the share price.
+One of the major catalysts for Cross Timbers moving forward would be higher oil and gas prices.
+Falling commodity prices weighed on the income derived by the trust in recent years.
+We believe the recent decline in commodity prices will again weigh on the company in the second quarter.
+Weak commodity pricing will continue to limit distributable income, and therefore, the share price.